 Total Return for Permanently Endowed Charities

-Charities will be familiar with the problems created by persistent low interest rates: is it possible to create income for today’s beneficiaries while also generating returns for future beneficiaries?
+For permanently endowed charities, the challenge of creating sufficient income for today’s beneficiaries while also generating returns for future beneficiaries has been a challenge in the past decade.
 The total return approach is a potential option for charities with a permanent endowment and indeed for any other charity.

 Nick Murphy

-The move was necessary, because the assets such as cash and fixed interest that used to generate the safe income for spending no longer do so.
+The move was necessary because the assets such as cash and fixed interest that for a long time had generated the safe income for spending had stopped doing so.
 A charity with a permanent endowment needs to balance the needs of current beneficiaries with that of future beneficiaries.
 Current beneficiaries need to be provided with sufficient income, while future beneficiaries need to be able to rely on receiving similar levels of benefit in future.

-After a 40-year bull run for fixed interest and – more recently – central bank action on interest rates, yields on cash and fixed income have fallen to historic lows.
-Under the old rules, where income could not be taken from capital, portfolios needed to be focused on higher yielding assets to support the existing beneficiaries.
+The problem became acute once central bank action on interest rates caused yields on cash and fixed income to fall to historic lows.
+Under the old rules, where income could not be taken from capital, portfolios needed to be focused on higher-yielding assets to support the existing beneficiaries.
 This often led to chasing after investments that appeared to generate the required income, but in fact delivered falls in both capital value and income because the focus wasn’t on the overall long-term return.

 The total return approach

-The total return approach seeks to address this issue.
-Under the rules, both the income and the capital gains can be treated as incoming resources for the endowment fund.
+Under the total return rules, both the income and the capital gains can be treated as incoming resources for the endowment fund.
 The trustees then have discretion over how much of the total is transferred to the income funds of the charity.
 Any incoming resources not transferred in an individual year can be carried forward and transferred to the income funds in future years.
-These carried forward amounts are referred to as the “total unapplied return”.
+These carried forward amounts are referred to as the ‘total unapplied return’.

 Previously, a charity could only spend money that was generated as income.
 In other words, they could spend dividends from shares, or interest from bonds, but couldn’t use profits from investment gains.
 This gave it much less freedom for distributions to beneficiaries.
 Today, the charity may spend some of the capital gains, as long as the original capital rises in line with inflation over the long term.